 Stuttgart Accelerator Program: fintogether

-The Stuttgart-based startup accelerator fintogether is launching and we're there live: Every week, you'll find an insight into the startup stories, the workshops and the program processes here.
-All information about the first batch, which startups are participating and what fintogether offers them can be found in our article about the start of the program.
+The Stuttgart start-up accelerator fintogether is starting and we are there live: every week, we provide an insight into the start-up stories, the workshops and the program processes.
+You can find all the information about the first batch, which start-ups are taking part and what fintogether has to offer them in our article about the start of the program.

-After exciting and intense months of workshops, mentoring and the intensive development of their business models, the start-ups are approaching the end of the program and thus the imminent conclusion of their (pre-)seed round.
-The last weeks are focused on the preparation for the big demoday.
-Here, the teams will present their current status to investors and the public.
-For this, the startups use the time to optimize pitch decks and financial plans, start actively searching for business angels and prepare their first MVP for market testing.
+After exciting and intensive months with workshops, mentoring and the intensive further development of their business models, the start-ups are approaching the end of the program and thus the imminent conclusion of their (pre-)seed round.
+The last few weeks are all about preparing for the big demo day.
+This is where the teams will present their current status to investors and the public.
+The start-ups use this time to optimize their pitch deck and financial plans, start actively searching for business angels and prepare their first MVP for market testing.

 Week 8

-In this workshop, the start-ups learned which criteria are used to evaluate young companies and how to derive a potential purchase price.
-How does one approach investors?
-What are the specifics that play a role in the valuation of a fintech?
-These are just a few of the relevant questions that were addressed in this workshop.
+In this workshop, the start-ups learned which criteria are used to evaluate young companies and how a potential purchase price can be derived from this.
+How do you approach investors?
+What are the special features that play a role in the valuation of a fintech?
+These are just a few of the relevant questions that were dealt with in this workshop.

 The Startup Evaluation workshop helped us a lot to understand the perspective of an investor and which key figures are important to get a positive valuation.